MattBarnes1/AVL_TREE_PROJECT/README.md

 # AVL TREE PROJECT
-Using double pointers, you must write an AVL tree using generics.
+Using double pointers, you must write an AVL tree for ints.